HMS Liverpool (1758): Seven Years' War

 Liverpool was launched on 10 February 1758 and immediately commissioned into the Navy under the command of Captain Richard Knight.
 After taking on her crew, she was assigned to the Royal Navy squadron patrolling the English Channel on watch for French vessels seeking to prey on British merchant shipping.
 Her service began inauspiciously, with a near wreck in June.
 Liverpool had been outward bound from the port of Crosby, Merseyside on 28 June when she encountered heavy swell and the beginnings of a storm.
 Captain Knight ordered her placed at anchor fore and aft to ride out the weather close to shore.
 The anchors held but the rising swell began to wash over the decks and drain into the hold.
 It was evident that the ship would soon become so waterlogged that she would sink at anchor; Knight therefore ordered the anchor cables cut with the intention of raising sail and heading out to sea.
 However the storm was now so fierce that the sails would not hold and Liverpool was instead driven onto the Crosby shore.
 As she neared the beach she was rolled onto her side by the swell.
 Fearing that Liverpool would break up entirely, many of the crew abandoned their posts and swam to shore.
 The remainder, under Knight's orders, rushed to the deck to chop away the main and mizzen masts and allow the ship to right herself in the shallows.
 Returned to an even keel, Liverpool was driven up the beach to ground herself near Crosby.
-There she remaiend until the following day when she could be refloated on high tide and towed into the port for repairs.
+There she remained until the following day when she could be refloated on high tide and towed into the port for repairs.

 Repaired and re-crewed, Liverpool was able to return to sea in 1759 as part of a small squadron obstructing French trade at the port of Dunkirk.
 On 11 May 1759 she was off Dunkirk when she encountered and captured L'Emerillon, an 8-gun French privateer.
 The vessel and her 52 crew were subsequently delivered to British authorities at Yarmouth.
 Two further victories followed, with the capture of La Nouvelle Hirondelle on 7 July and Le Glaneur on 20 November.

 In March 1760 she was reassigned to convoy protection duties, between Britain and colonial outposts in the East Indies and North America.
 After two years she was again reassigned, as a support vessel for the Royal Navy's loose blockade of the port of Brest.
 In this role Liverpool was responsible for carrying messages between the blockading ships, and watching for French attempts to leave port.
 On 25 April 1762, while still engaged in these duties, the frigate encountered and overwhelmed Le Grand Admiral, a privateer from Bayonne.
 This was Richard Knight's last engagement as captain of Liverpool; in June 1762 he relinquished his command and returned to England.
 In Knight's absence, Liverpool secured her fifth victory at sea with the capture of French privateer Le Jacques.